DarrenCoppinger/milestone-project-4/README.md

     - Alter the screen size from desktop size down to medium devices (<992px) size to check that the navbar is responsive.
 At that size the navbar changes to the toggler icon with just the site name and logo.
 The menu items move to the sidenav menu.
     - Click the toggler icon to check that the drop-down sidenav menu activates.
     - Hover over each of the sidenav menu items and the login button to make sure their hover effect activates.
-    - Click each of the drop-down menu buttons to make sure that they links to the correct page.
+    - Click each of the drop-down menu buttons to make sure that they link to the correct page.

 2. Footer
     - Check that the body element is always a minimum of 100% of the viewport height and that the footer is never floating in the middle of the screen
     - Check that the hover effects for the links in the Site Links section of the footer are reactive and that the Get Directions link hover effect is also reactive.
-    - Check that the Google Maps API viewport is displaying and that the full screen view in it's top right corner works.
+    - Check that the Google Maps API viewport is displaying and that the full screen view in its top right corner works.
     - Alter the screen size from above medium/tablet size down to small/mobile size (<768px) to check that the one row of four columns in the footer rearrange themselves into two rows of two columns.
     - Alter the screen size from small/mobile size down to extra-small/micro size (<576px) to check that the two rows of two columns in the footer rearrange themselves into four rows of one column.